 Think about the last time you used a recipe you found on Pinterest.
 I’m guessing you skipped past the author’s reflection on her family’s trip to the pumpkin patch, so you could get to the potato soup recipe at the veeeeery bottom of the page.
 Your purpose was to be informed about how to cook your soup, not to be entertained with a fall-themed story.
 Reading with purpose is a skill that endures a lifetime.
 While we’re not teaching students to skim every text, we are teaching them to focus on what information is most critical.

 Teach students a number of ways they can create those ever-important text-to-text, text-to-self, and text-to-world connections.
 Keep note of connections that students form and record them on a classroom anchor chart that builds over time.
 The skill of connecting is vital as students grow as readers so they can understand the bigger picture that books can play in their lives.
 As we strive to shape our students into lifelong learners, text connections go a long way in building a love of reading.

 Teaching your first grader’s comprehension skills and strategies sets them on a road to becoming thriving readers.
 Let me know in the comments which strategies you plan on utilizing in your own classroom!

-PS: If you’re looking for a comprehensive resource for comprehension instruction, check out my Phonics Reading Comprehension Passages and Questions bundle that includes a year’s worth of fluency and comprehension practice for your first graders and its Level 1 set that is great for struggling readers.
+PS: If you’re looking for a comprehensive resource for comprehension instruction, check out my Phonics Reading Comprehension Passages and Questions bundle, which includes a year’s worth of fluency and comprehension practice for your first graders and its Level 1 set is great for struggling readers.